solana-labs/solana/docs/src/inflation/terminology.md

 The rate of return (aka _interest_) earned on SOL staked on the network.
 It is often quoted as an annualized rate (e.g. "the network _staking yield_ is currently $10\%$ per year").

 - _Staking yield_ is of great interest to validators and token holders who wish to delegate their tokens to avoid token dilution due to inflation (the extent of which is discussed below).
-- $100\%$ of inflationary issuances are to be distributed to staked token-holders in proportion to their staked SOL and to validators who charge a commission on the rewards earned by their delegated SOL..
+- $100\%$ of inflationary issuances are to be distributed to staked token-holders in proportion to their staked SOL and to validators who charge a commission on the rewards earned by their delegated SOL.
   - There may be future consideration for an additional split of inflation issuance with the introduction of _Archivers_ into the economy. _Archivers_ are network participants who provide a decentralized storage service and should also be incentivized with token distribution from inflation issuances for this service. - Similarly, early designs specified a fixed percentage of inflationary issuance to be delivered to the Foundation treasury for operational expenses and future grants.
 However, inflation will be launching without any portion allocated to the Foundation.
 - _Staking yield_ can be calculated from the _Inflation Schedule_ along with the fraction of the _Total Current Supply_ that is staked at any given time.
 The explicit relationship is given by: